 The spike protein is a component of the SARS-Co-V-2 virus that causes COVID-19.
 In addition to being responsible for the virus’s ability to infect human cells, it is causing worsened health conditions in the body including higher rates of insulin resistance.
 The ACE2 receptor is specifically affected and is responsible for insulin regulation in addition to hormonal balance, oxidative stress, water retention, and inflammation.
 Furthermore, it is causing an increase in cholesterol, gut issues, and mental illness – all factors that can indirectly increase insulin resistance.

-- Copper blocks the Polyol Pathway; this pathway allows conversion from glucose into sorbitol and fructose.
-Without copper, uric acid increases and leads to insulin resistance and obesity.
+- Blocking the Polyol Pathway.
+Copper inhibits the Polyol Pathway, a route that converts glucose into sorbitol and fructose.
+Without sufficient copper, uric acid levels rise, leading to insulin resistance and obesity.

-- Copper helps regulate iron in the blood which is the root cause of oxidative stress; with less oxidative stress, there is less uric acid and less insulin resistance.
+- Iron Regulation.
+Copper regulates iron levels in the blood, addressing the root cause of oxidative stress.
+By reducing oxidative stress, copper helps lower uric acid levels and mitigate insulin resistance.

 Leptin is a hormone produced by fat cells and plays a crucial role in regulating appetite and energy balance.
 It helps to signal the brain when the body has enough energy stored in the form of fat and helps regulate food intake and energy expenditure.
 When leptin levels are high, it signals to the brain that the body is satiated, reducing hunger and increasing metabolism.